zastrowm/sdk-typescript/.github/agent-sops/task-release-notes.sop.md

 1. Verify that the base and head references are in the correct order (base should be older)
 2. Check if the references are the same
 3. Verify that there are actually commits between the references
+4. Check if a release exists that might have the PR list
-4. Leave a comment on the issue explaining the situation
+5. Leave a comment on the issue explaining the situation
-5. Use the handoff_to_user tool to request clarification
+6. Use the handoff_to_user tool to request clarification

+### Release Parsing Issues

+If the release body cannot be parsed correctly:
+1. Check if the format matches GitHub's standard auto-generated format
+2. Look for the "What's Changed" heading and bullet list format: `* PR title by @author in URL`
+3. If parsing fails, fall back to querying the GitHub API directly (Step 1.3)
+4. Note in your notebook that you fell back to API queries

 ### Deferred Operations